haven1network/validator/Readme.md

     git clone https://github.com/haven1network/validator.git
     ```

-3. Create a directories for the new node in the validator directory:
+3. Create some directories for the new node in the validator directory:

     ```bash
     cd validator